samisalreadytaken/vs_library/Documentation.md

 ```cpp
 bool VS::IsInteger(float input)
 ```
+`IsIntegralValue`

-Check if float is an integer
+Check if float is an integer.
 ________________________________

 <a name="f_IsLookingAt"></a>